 Anesthesia given by inhalation can include halothane, enflurane, isoflurane and nitrous oxide.
 Some commonly used IV medicines include fentanyl, propofol and ketamine.
-General anesthesia is given by expert health care providers and the patient is carefully monitored throughout the procedure.
-It is estimated that 2% of women require surgery during pregnancy.
+General anesthesia is given by expert healthcare providers and the patient is carefully monitored throughout the procedure.
+It is estimated that about 1 in 50 (2%) of women require surgery during pregnancy.
 There are different types of anesthesia that can be used for surgery or during labor and delivery.
-These choices should be discussed with your health care provider.
+These choices should be discussed with your healthcare provider.

-Can exposure to anesthesia from a surgery cause a miscarriage?
+Can exposure to general anesthesia from a surgery cause a miscarriage?

-A review of 5 studies suggests there may be a small increase in miscarriage in women who had surgery in the first half of pregnancy.
-However, it is unclear whether this is due to the anesthesia, or a response of the body to surgery in an affected organ, illness in the mother or another reason.
+Miscarriage can occur in any pregnancy.
+A review of five studies suggests there may be a small increase in miscarriage in women who had surgery in the first half of pregnancy.
+It is unclear whether this is due to the anesthesia, or a response of the body to surgery in an affected organ, illness in the mother or another reason.

-Can general anesthesia in the first trimester of pregnancy cause a birth defect?
+Can exposure to general anesthesia in the first trimester increase the chance of birth defects?

-There have been at least 5 studies that have looked at the risk for birth defects in women who had surgery and anesthesia in the first and early second trimester of pregnancy.
+In every pregnancy, a woman starts out with a 3-5% chance of having a baby with a birth defect.
+This is called her background risk.
+There have been at least five studies that have looked at the risk for birth defects in women who had surgery and anesthesia in the first and early second trimester of pregnancy.
 The studies did not show an increased risk for birth defects.

-Can general anesthesia in the first trimester of pregnancy cause other pregnancy complications?
+Could exposure to general anesthesia in the second or third trimester cause other pregnancy complications?

-Possibly.
-Some studies have noticed a chance for premature delivery after a surgical procedure later in pregnancy.
-Premature delivery is defined as having a baby before week 37.
+Some studies have noticed a chance for premature delivery (delivery before 37 weeks of pregnancy) after a surgical procedure later in pregnancy.
+Other studies have not shown an increased chance for pregnancy complications, including premature delivery.

 A single, relatively short procedure with exposure to general anesthesia is unlikely to have negative effects on behavior or learning.
 Some studies in young children have suggested that long surgical procedures might affect the brain.
 However, it is not clear if these findings are due to the anesthesia, the condition for which the child needed surgery, or other factors.
 Women who are pregnant and need surgery, especially for life-threatening conditions should not be discouraged from the use of general anesthesia.
 Talk with your healthcare providers about the benefits, risks, and appropriate timing of surgery or procedures requiring general anesthesia.